Laureate of the St. Adalbert Award (Pretium Sancti Adalberti)

 Slovenian sociologist, politician, diplomat, writer and former Minister of Foreign Affairs of Slovenia

-laureate for 2022 then presented his keynote address.
+The laureate for 2023 then presented his keynote address.

 ABOUT THE LAUREATE